Onyx-Protocol/Onyx/docs/core/build-applications/batch-operations.md

 Let’s move on and try to sign and submit the transactions that we successfully built.
 We can extract the successful responses using the `successes()` method and pass them to `signBatch`:

-$code ../examples/java/BatchOperations.java batch-sign
+$code batch-sign ../examples/java/BatchOperations.java ../examples/ruby/batch_operations.rb

 #### Submitting

 Assuming there are no errors in signing, we can submit our batch of transactions:

-$code ../examples/java/BatchOperations.java batch-submit
+$code batch-submit ../examples/java/BatchOperations.java ../examples/ruby/batch_operations.rb

 Finally, assuming there are no errors during submission, we should see the following output: